sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 To change the properties of one object without changing the original material, we can use overriding materials.
 To override a material:

-1) Create a new material by going to file -> Create Resource.
+1) Create a new basic material by going to file -> Create Resource.
 2) Name the material and click create.

 .. image:: images/graphics_tutorial/create_basic_material.png